LucasMFreire/assert-p4/README.md

 `python src/P4_to_SEFL.py testdata/action_param.json`

-Each P4 program in *testdata* also has its representation after the [p4c](https://github.com/p4lang/p4c) compiler frontend and midend passes from *p4test* in the form of *testdata/filename [compiled].p4*
+The json representations are obtained from the *p4test* backend of the [p4c](https://github.com/p4lang/p4c) compiler.
+They include some compiler optimizations.
+You can check the optimized P4 code of the sample programs in their corresponding *testdata/filename [compiled].p4* files.